Vishal9496/DIGITALBHEM/README.md

-# DIGITALBHEM
+#DIGITALBHEM
-the project is on creating a Eco-friendly ecommerce website of clothing using HTML,CSS and Javascript
+Objective: Designing an environmentally sustainable e-commerce platform specializing in clothing using HTML, CSS, and JavaScript.